Rohitb1107/social-buzz-app/README.md

 4. Users can also like posts.

 ## Responsive :
-Our website is responsive as well.
+This website is responsive as well.

 ## Responsive :
-Our website is responsive as well.
+This website is responsive as well.

 ## Deploy Link :